ucoruh/ce204-object-oriented-programming/docs/week-1/ce204-week-1.en.md

 - The first object oriented programming language was Simula-67
   - designed to allow programmers to write simulation programs
-- In the early 1980’s, Smalltalk was developed at Xerox PARC
+- In the early 1980's, Smalltalk was developed at Xerox PARC
   - New syntax, large open-source library of reusable code, bytecode, platform independence, garbage collection.

 ---

 ### The Basics of Java

-- late 1980’s, C++ was developed by B. Stroustrup,
+- late 1980's, C++ was developed by B. Stroustrup,
   - Recognized the advantages of OO but also recognized that there were tremendous numbers of C programmers
-- In 1991, engineers at Sun Microsystems started a project to design a language that could be used in consumer ‘smart devices’: Oak
+- In 1991, engineers at Sun Microsystems started a project to design a language that could be used in consumer 'smart devices': Oak
   - When the Internet gained popularity, Sun saw an opportunity to exploit the technology.
-  - The new language, renamed Java, was formally presented in 1995 at the SunWorld ’95 conference.
+  - The new language, renamed Java, was formally presented in 1995 at the SunWorld '95 conference.

 ---